Nenma/ro-legal-bot/README.md

 7. The Fiscal Procedure Code \[[source](https://legislatie.just.ro/Public/FormaPrintabila/00000G1SA6VV3H1PY8920ESSHWCB3WXT)\]
 8. The Labor Code \[[source](https://legislatie.just.ro/Public/FormaPrintabila/00000G3RCE89TJASJDO1SWLGVM5I6DWB)\]
 9. The Administrative Code \[[source](https://legislatie.just.ro/Public/FormaPrintabila/00000G26T9IKD8IXCIZ0X39N88WZQ5GJ)\]

+## System description

+The UI is a single-page web application rendered as a template over a Flask API's root endpoint.

+The user input query is sent over the exposed `/send` POST request and it's then handled by pattern matching using an AIML file wrapper.

+The chatbot is capable of answering 4 main types of quetions:

+1. What articles are of interest to me concerning X topic?
+2. How many total articles are there in Code of law X?
+3. What is article X of Code of law Y?
+4. Define X for me

 ## Running the app